New York Agriculture Education and Outreach Announces 2019 Grant Program for School-Based Agricultural Education Programs

-For inquires and questions, interested schools should contact Kaylie Siddall, Grant Program Manager, at email@example.com .
-The Agriculture Education Incentive Grant would not be possible without program supporters such as Cornell University, New York State Farm Bureau, NYS Department of Agriculture and Markets, and New York State Education Department.
+The application for the Agriculture Education Incentive Grant for New and Growing Programs is available under the “Teacher” section of the New York FFA Association website.
+Applications will be accepted throughout October 18, 2019 for growing programs and awards will be announced in December 2019.
+New programs have until December 20, 2019 to apply and awards will be announced in February 2020.
+For inquires and questions, interested schools should contact Kaylie Siddall, grant program manager, at firstname.lastname@example.org .
+The Agriculture Education Incentive Grant would not be possible without program supporters such as Cornell University, New York Farm Bureau, NYS Department of Agriculture and Markets, and New York State Education Department.